7 Reasons Why You Should Definitely Visit Tasmania This Summer

 Love food, festivals and nature?
 Look no further.

-Once regarded as Australia’s ‘forgotten state’, Tasmania’s cauldron of cutting-edge culture, gourmet cuisine, untouched wilderness and swath of festivals has made the compact island one of the county’s hottest destinations.
-With summer months December and January being the best time to visit, there’s never been a better time to book your Tassie escape.
+Once regarded as Australia’s “forgotten state”, Tasmania’s cauldron of cutting-edge culture, gourmet cuisine, untouched wilderness and swathe of festivals has made the compact island one of the county’s hottest destinations.
+With upcoming spring and summer months being the best time to visit, there’s never been a better time to book your Tassie escape.
 Here’s why.

 #1 Avoid FOMO at MONA FOMA

-The subversive art museum that put Tassie on the map, MONA will once again host the Dionysian MONA FOMA early next year, January 13 – 18.
+MONA, the subversive art museum that put Tassie on the travel map, is now also known for throwing incredible festivals.
+The Dionysian MONA FOMA (aka MoFo) will return early next year, January 2019, but in the new location of Launceston.
 Helmed by Violent Femmes’ Brian Ritchie, the MoFo festival is legendary for dishing up a heady mix of exceptional and experimental music and art from across the globe, as well as gourmet dining experiences and wild, late-night blowouts.

 #2 Australia’s best new walking track

 What really sets this track apart is the standard of public facilities available.
-Hikers stay in environmentally-sensitive cabins that include comfy mattress, spacious living areas, communal spaces with gas cooktops and panoramic views.
+Hikers stay in eco cabins that include comfy mattress, spacious living areas, communal spaces with gas cooktops and panoramic views.
 The luxury accommodation also means you won’t be weighed down carrying heavy tents and sleeping gear.
-Tasmania’s mild summer temperatures, of around 25 degrees, are perfect for getting outdoors and exploring the state’s rugged wilderness without working up a sweat.
+Tasmania’s mild temperatures in spring and especially summer (around 25 degrees) are perfect for getting outdoors and exploring the state’s rugged wilderness without working up a sweat.

 #3 A lazy coastal roadtrip